Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Experiments

 \subsection{Results on Pixel-Space Diffusion Models}

-We trained the continuous-time diffusion models on LSUH Horse 256 $\times$ 256 and Bedroom 256 $\times$ 256 for unconditional image generation.
-Detailed experimental results are listed in Appendix \ref{app:detailed_results_pdm}.
+We trained continuous-time diffusion models on LSUN Horse 256$\times$256 and LSUN Bedroom 256$\times$256 for unconditional image generation.
+Detailed experimental results are provided in Appendix \ref{app:detailed_results_pdm}.

-\textbf{LSUN Horse 256 $\times$ 256:} The evaluation results are summarized in Table \ref{tab:lsun_horse_256x256_pdm}.
-The rows shaded in gray represent the dependence on the training schedule.
-Although sample fidelity and mode coverage are generally considered to be in a trade-off relationship, CRS-$v_{x}$ achieved the highest performance for all metrics.
-This result indicates that CRS-$v_{x}$ is not merely balancing trade-offs between evaluation metrics but fundamentally improves the quality of the generated samples.
+\textbf{LSUN Horse 256$\times$256:} The evaluation results are summarized in Table \ref{tab:lsun_horse_256x256_pdm}.
+Rows shaded in gray represent results obtained under different training schedules.
+Although sample fidelity and mode coverage are generally considered to be in a trade-off relationship, CRS-$v_{x}$ achieved the highest scores across all evaluation metrics.
+This indicates that CRS-$v_{x}$ does not merely balance fidelity and diversity but leads to an overall improvement in sample quality.

 The unshaded rows represent the dependence on sampling schedules.
-CRS-$v_{x}+v_{\mathrm{FID}}$ achieved the highest performance for all metrics, indicating fundamental improvement in sample quality (see Appendix \ref{app:crs_comb_hyperparams} for the hyperparameter setting of CRS-$v_{x}+v_{\mathrm{FID}}$).
-The FID score of 2.03 surpasses the current state-of-the-art FID score of 2.11 \cite{lsun_horse_sota}.
+CRS-$v_{x} + v_{\mathrm{FID}}$ outperformed all baselines across all metrics, indicating a fundamental improvement in generation quality.
+Notably, our model achieved an FID score of 2.03, surpassing the previous state-of-the-art score of 2.11 reported in \citet{lsun_horse_sota}.

-\textbf{LSUN Bedroom 256 $\times$ 256:} We confirmed the advantage of CRS in the low-NFE regime by comparing it with the leading results reported in GITS \cite{noise_gits}.
-We trained the continuous-time diffusion model and used CRS-$v_{x}$ for optimizing the training schedule.
-The results are listed in Table \ref{tab:lsun_bedroom_256x256_pdm}.
-The best FID scores at $\mathrm{NFE} = 5$ and $\mathrm{NFE} = 10$ were achieved when using CRS-$v_{x}$ and CRS-$v_{x}+v_{\mathrm{FID}}$ for optimizing the training and sampling schedules, respectively.
+\textbf{LSUN Bedroom 256$\times$256:} We further validated the effectiveness of CRS in low-NFE regimes by comparing it with strong baselines reported in GITS \citep{noise_gits}.
+We trained continuous-time diffusion models with CRS-$v_{x}$ used for optimizing the training schedule.
+Table \ref{tab:lsun_bedroom_256x256_pdm} lists the results.
+At $\mathrm{NFE} = 5$ and $\mathrm{NFE} = 10$, the best FID scores were achieved by using CRS-$v_{x}$ and CRS-$v_{x} + v_{\mathrm{FID}}$ for optimizing training and sampling schedules, respectively.